 Afghans who were paroled into the United States after July 31, 2021, and reside in Illinois, Indiana, or Wisconsin (not at a military base).

-Individuals who have already participated in a legal orientation session are encouraged to visit NIJC's Legal Resources for Afghans Seeking Asylum and Other Relief.
+Individuals who have already participated in or viewed a recorded legal orientation session are encouraged to visit NIJC's Legal Resources for Afghans Seeking Asylum and Other Relief.